MicrosoftDocs/learn/learn-pr/azure/manage-end-end-deployment-scenarios-using-bicep-github-actions/includes/7-exercise-seed-storage-account-database.md

    :::code language="bicep" source="code/7-main.bicep" range="38-39" :::

    > [!NOTE]
    > For simplicity, the application uses the administrator login and password to access the database.
 This isn't good practice for a production solution, though.
 It's better to use an App Service managed identity to access the database, and grant the managed identity the minimum permissions needed by the application.
-We link to more information in the summary. <!-- TODO check we do -->
+We link to more information in the summary.

 1. Near the end of the file contents, above the outputs, add the Azure SQL logical server and database resources: